halhen/blog/content/post/2020-09-05-trying-julia.md

 using .Threads
 ```

 A function to generate a number of iterations from the 12-element vector of parameters `a` (see [the blog post i linked to above](https://blog.k2h.se/post/hunting-for-attractors/)).
 I create a threaded version, in which each thread starts from a random point and iterate a number of times.
-When clumsily benchmarking I didn't notice any significant performance improvements.
-I'm still interested to figure out why; `nthreads()` reports 4 threads available and I expected at least a 2x speed increase.
+Adding threading via the `@threads` macro was brilliantly simple.
+As usual, threading requires you to write thread-safe code (the Multithreading video in the Parallel computing class mentioned above explained that well and succinctly, if you need a primer).
+For small workloads I didn't notice much of a difference (startup costs?).
+For larger ones, I got almost the ideal `number_of_cores` times speedup.

 ```
 function quadratic_2d(a::Vector{Float64}; iterations::Int64 = 10000)